-In order to understand that and which, you need to understand restrictive and nonrestrictive clauses.
+To understand that and which, you need to understand restrictive and non-restrictive clauses.
 A restrictive clause does what its name suggests-it is a clause that acts to restrict another part of the sentence; without it, the meaning of the sentence would change.
 When you use a restrictive clause, you would use that, and you would not use a comma to set off the clause.